-As all brides-to-be know, wedding preparation take up so much of your time; from the guest list, to the writing of the vows, not to mention the thank yous post-wedding day; but that’s no reason to neglect the honeymoon.
+As all brides-to-be know, wedding preparation takes up so much of your time; from the guest list to the writing of the vows, not to mention the thank yous post-wedding day, but that’s no reason to neglect the honeymoon.
 So here are some useful tips to keep in mind for the perfect honeymoon experience.

 First things first, how far do you wish to travel?
 This decision really depends on how much time you’ve allocated from work.
 The idea of lounging on a sunbed and catching some rays for six months out of the year with your newly married partner is appealing, yet not realistic for most couples.
 Bear in mind how many hours it will take you to travel, how many places you wish to visit and it’s important to factor in the dreaded jetlag.

 Ideally, your honeymoon is totally and completely about you, your partner and some alone time, but sometimes, this ideology is not possible with young children.
 Carry out some research on your accommodation for possible babysitting facilities or consider flying a family member out for the week as a live-in minder for the children.
 This way, your children can experience the wedding/honeymoon experience alongside you, and you still fit in some much needed one-to-one time as newlyweds.